GIScience/openrouteservice/docs/frequently-asked-questions.md

   `maximum_snapping_radius` and `location_index_resolution` config-parameter.
 See
   [configuration](/run-instance/configuration/index.md) for details.

-3. The start and enpoint are passed with correct lon,lat-order and are within 350m of a routable road.
+3. The start and endpoint are passed with correct lon,lat-order and are within 350m of a routable road.
 This should only happen with a local installation.
    Usually, this means that ors is trying to route in an area that graphs have not been built for.